 Nowadays, the town is popular for its pottery and regional handicrafts, most of which can be purchased at its busy Friday market.

-In the centre of town, Praça da República (pictured) is one of the most handsome squares in the whole of Portugal.
+In the centre of town, Praça da República (pictured) is one of the most impressive squares in Portugal.
 At its heart is the much-photographed Chafariz Fountain which was constructed in the 16th century, while the most impressive building on the square is the church of the Misericórdia, a unique three-storey structure featuring Roman arches and Renaissance balconies.

 The town’s parish church was begun by King João I in 1285 and completed in 1433.
 Dominated by a large Gothic arched portal, the façade is flanked by two battlemented towers and the interior is emblazoned with an impressive ‘trompe-l’oeil’ ceiling.